Raymond L. Vaughn, Jr.

 2006, 2010, and again in 2014, he was elected to serve as an Oklahoma County Commissioner

 from District 3, which covers most of northern Oklahoma County, including Edmond,

-Arcadia, The Village, Nichols, Hills and Oklahoma City.
-He currently serves as Chairman
+Arcadia, The Village, Nichols, Hills, Oklahoma City and the Deer Creek area.
+He has served as Chairman

-of the Board of Oklahoma County Commissioners and the Oklahoma County Budget Board.
+of the Board of Oklahoma County Commissioners and the Oklahoma County Budget Board for seven years.

 Mr. Vaughn led the acquisition of the closed General Motors Plant and the leasing